Last Updated: December 24, 2021

-Temporary uses can be quite beneficial if they give property owners or landlords much-needed income, raise the profile of an area in need of proof of a market, allow the community to enjoy a short-term fun event or charitable event, or encourage innovative thinking and community vibrancy.
+Temporary uses can be quite beneficial if they give property owners or landlords much-needed income, raise the profile of an area in need of proving that they have a market, allow the community to enjoy a short-term fun event or charitable event, or encourage innovative thinking and community vibrancy.
 No one would say that a large subdivision should not be able to have a model home or two or three, which essentially act as sales centers.

 Overall, like all exceptions to ordinary zoning that